Calendar of Events

 About the Complex

-The North Florida Refuge Complex protects close to 95,000 acres for wildlife in southwest Georgia and the Florida panhandle.
+The North Florida Refuges Complex protects close to 95,000 acres for wildlife in southwest Georgia and the Florida panhandle.

-St. Marks is managed as part of the North Florida Refuge Complex.
+St. Marks is managed as part of the North Florida Refuges Complex.

 Learn more about the complex